-2.2.3.4.
+2.1.2.8.
 Backward Chaining

 Drools now provides Prolog style derivation queries, as an experimental feature.
 What this means is that a query or the 'when' part of a rule may call a query, via a query element.
 This is also recursive so that a query may call itself.
-A query element must be prefixed with a question mark '?' which indicuates that we have a pattern construct that will pull data, rather than the normal reactive push nature of patterns.
+A query element may be prefixed with a question mark '?' which indicuates that we have a pattern construct that will pull data, rather than the normal reactive push nature of patterns.
+If the ? is ommitted the query will be executed as a live "open query" with reactiveness, similar to how normal patterns work.